eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 **Question 1:** Should any other use-cases be supported?

 **Question 2:** For both use cases: Should both cross-device and same-device flows be supported?
-I.e., registration and authentication with pseudonyms be possible both when do user initiates the interactions with the relying party with a device different from the one hosting the EUDIW.
+I.e., should registration and authentication with pseudonyms be possible both when a user initiates the interactions with the relying party from the same device and with a device different from the one hosting the EUDIW.

 **Question 3:** For Use Case B: What assurances must be given to the relying party?